Tuesday, November 20, 2018

 -- José Altafini played for Brazil and Juan Alberto Schiaffino for Uruguay before they played for Italy.
 I considered them "foreigners".

 -- I do not know much about Pietro Lana and Aldo Cevenini.
-So I went for strikers with the better stats.
+So I went for strikers with the younger strikers.

 -- Daniele Massaro probably should belong to this team.
-He had a decorated career with the club, but his career was overshadowed by foreign attackers.
-I only put him on honourable mention.
+He had a decorated career with the club, but his career was overshadowed by his strike partners.
+I only put him on honorable mention.

 Formation

-I opted for a formation sisimilar to the Christrmas tree formation used by Carlos Ancelotti.
+I opted for a formation similar to the Christrmas tree formation used by Carlos Ancelotti.
+So I decided to start himself on the team.

 No comments: